 Lee received her Bachelor’s degree from the Eastman School of Music, studied with Charles Neidich and Eli Eban and her Master’s degree and Artist Diploma from the Yale School of Music with David Shifrin.
-She has graced the stages of many prestigious venues, including the Chicago Cultural Center with the Dame Myra Hess Recital Series, and as a soloist, has performed with the Saint Louis Symphony.
-Lee was selected as one of three American clarinetists for the 1990 American-Soviet Youth Orchestra World Tour, conducted by Leonard Slatkin and with Joshua Bell as a soloist.
+She has graced the stages of many prestigious venues, including the Chicago Cultural Center with the Dame Myra Hess Recital Series, and has appeared as soloist with various orchestras including the Saint Louis Symphony.

 Also a passionate and highly skilled golfer, Lee’s natural tenacity and talent have seen her achieve a single-digit handicap within two years since setting foot on a golf course.
 Lee spoke at TEDx Hong Kong about the surprising similarities between golf and music, and the mental challenges of viewing both skills through the lens of a perfectionist.

 Golf and Personal Scrapbook